 Ultimately, you may choose to have training content converted from your old system or to use third-party training programs.
 However, a new LMS implementation offers you the opportunity to develop training materials in a way that makes use of the best features of the new system.

-7. Build Automated Workflows
+7. Build automated workflows

 Learning workflows allow you to create personalized training pathways for team members and individuals.

-These workflows automatically make the right training content available to users or groups of users based on parameters that you have set.
+These workflows automatically make the right training content available to users or groups of users based on the parameters that you have set.
 For example, you could create a workflow for safety and compliance training for your logistics staff.

 After the LMS launch has been completed, employees can work with their supervisors to create individual learning workflows.
 These can be used to provide them with self-directed training content that they can progress through to meet their professional development goals.